-What Causes Pericoronitis?
+What Is Pericoronitis?

 - Swelling in the gum tissue (caused by an accumulation of fluid)

-- Swelling of the lymph nodes in the neck
+- Swollen submandibular lymph nodes in the neck

-- Difficulty opening the mouth
+- A bad taste in the mouth

-If the pain and inflammation are severe, or if the pericoronitis recurs, it may be necessary to have oral surgery to remove the gum flap or wisdom tooth.
+- Minor surgery to remove the operculum: If the pain and inflammation are severe, or if the pericoronitis recurs, it may be necessary to have oral surgery to remove the gum flap or wisdom tooth.
 Your dentist can make the appropriate referral to the oral and maxillofacial surgeon.
 A low-level laser can be used to reduce pain and inflammation associated with pericoronitis.